Toolkit ShelfFind

 Steps

-2. Enter panel length, post spacing, and number of gates.
+2. Enter total fence length, panel width, post spacing, and number of gates.

 Example